Skip to main content

 Powers of Attorney

-These documents protect you while you're alive by letting someone you trust handle finances and medical decisions if you are unable to act for yourself.
-Without them, your family may face expensive court proceedings just to pay your bills or make healthcare choices during emergencies.
+These documents let someone you trust handle finances and medical decisions if you're unable to act for yourself.
+Without them, your family may need court approval just to pay your bills or make healthcare choices.

 Essential protections: